a <- 1

 Discuss some technical aspects of functions in R.

-We will learn about how to manipulate data with data.table
+We will learn about how to manipulate data with data.table, and in particular,

 Throughout the session, we will see examples using: